kali/lackr/doc/embed.md

 Embed as a standalone jetty server
 ----------------------------------

-Jetty is actually a very nice HTTP implementation for developpers to play with.
-Creating a server and embeding lack in it is a matter of only a few java lines.
+Jetty is actually a very nice HTTP implementation for developers to play with.
+Creating a server and embedding lack in it is a matter of only a few Java lines.

-Let's use maven to generate an empty java project
+Let's use maven to generate an empty Java project

 ```
 % mvn archetype:generate -DgroupId=some.groupid -DartifactId=lackr-demo-server -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
 ```

-We need to add fotonauts repository (FIXME) and, of course, a dependency on lackr.
+We need to add fotonauts repository (FIXME) and, of course, a dependency on Lackr.

 ```xml
 [...]